jgoralcz/MGDB/README.md

 ________

 ## Testing
-Finally, JUnit testing was finished.
-The tests are found in the `/test` folder to run the unit tests use `ant test`
+Finally, JUnit & DBUnit testing was finished.
+The tests are found in the `/test` folder.

-As for the DBUnit testing, we attempted it.
+To execute the tests:
+1. Change password variable in the TestDb.class file to your MySql password.
+2. Run in the terminal in the root folder `ant test`.

 ________